 Figure 5.
-Standard deviations of the dv/v changes prior to the earthquake (from the 22nd of October to the 1st of November) obtained using different stacking durations and number of combinations \bf{a} .
+Standard deviations of the dv/v changes prior to the earthquake (from the 22nd of October to the 1st of November) obtained using different stacking durations and number of combinations a.
 Curves obtained using all single-combinations in the network.
 For each stacking duration, the mean of the standard deviation of the respective combination subset.
 The subsets are characterised by a number of combination shown as an inset label.
-We show on \bf{b} , and \bf{c} , the same plot but using only the inner ring stations and the outer ring stations respectively.
-The subplots \bf{d} , \bf{e} and \bf{f} show the corresponding ratio between the standard deviation using all considered combinations and when using only six.
+We show on b. and c. the same plot but using only the inner ring stations and the outer ring stations respectively.
+The subplots d, e and f show the corresponding ratio between the standard deviation using all considered combinations and when using only six.
 The dashed line shows the theoretical reduction of the standard deviation for independent variables with the same mean and variance.

 Figure 6.
 Noise in the seismic velocity time-series normalised by the total amount of used seismic data.
-Data are the same than in Figure 54 but normalised by the total length of the seismic traces.
+Data are identical to Figure 5 but normalised by the total added length of the used seismic traces.